AveryBurke/blog/_posts/2023-07-14-Nan-Boxing.markdown

 date:   2023-08-23
 ---

 I’m making a Lisp.
 And I'm checking it twice.
 My Lisp, like most Lisp dialects, is *dynamically-typed*.
 There are many ways to define dynamic typing.
 But for the purposes of this post the following definition will be the most helpful: **in a dynamically-typed language type checking happens at runtime**.
-Dynamically typed languages benefit from less verbose and more flexible code than their statically typed counterparts.
-Variables don’t require type declarations and they can be reassigned data of different types at different stages in the same execution scope.
-And in dynamically typed languages functions can accept and return data of any type.
+Dynamically typed languages benefit from more flexible code than their statically typed counterparts.
+Variables don’t require type declarations and they can be reassigned data of different types, at different stages, in the same execution scope.
+And in dynamically typed languages functions can accept and return any type of data.

-If you type check at runtime you need a way to store type data as tokens are parsed.
-The obvious way to store this data is out of band; that is, store both the value data and the type data separately.
+If you type check at runtime you need a way to store type information while the program is being evaluated.
+The obvious way to store this information is out of band; that is, store the value and the type information separately.
 Then the type and the value need to be linked together with some kind of structure (more on this to follow).
 But there are drawbacks to storing data this way.
-As I will explain below,  some values that could otherwise be read directly will end up stored, with type data, in structures, and therefore unnecessarily duplicated.
-And structures are referenced by pointers and stored in random heap memory, which will certainly lead to [cache misses](https://redis.com/glossary/cache-miss/) and therefore affect speed.
-In this post I’ll describe a clever optimization called NaN Boxing that addresses these issues by storing type data and value data together.
+As I will explain below,  some values that could otherwise be read directly will end up stored, with type information, in structures, and therefore unnecessarily duplicated.
+Further, the larger these structures are the fewer will fit into the [cache line](https://lemire.me/blog/2022/06/06/data-structure-size-and-cache-line-accesses/), and structures tend to be stored on the heap which will certainly lead to [cache misses](https://redis.com/glossary/cache-miss/).
+Both of these factors affect speed.
+In this post I’ll describe a clever optimization called NaN Boxing that addresses these issues by storing values and type information together.

 "NaN" is an abbreviation for "not a number".
-Most programming languages support [IEEE 754 double precision floating point numbers](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) [doubles], which is a format with well-defined operations supported directly on modern CPUs.
-NaN is a special value in doubles that usually turns up when you do weird math, like divide infinity by a number.
+Most programming languages support [IEEE 754 double precision floating point numbers](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) (*doubles*), which is a format with well-defined operations supported directly on modern CPUs.
+NaN is a special value in doubles that usually turns up when you do operations the CPU wasn't prepared for, like getting the square root of -1.

 NaN Boxing works by storing data in the unused bits of NaN.
 By the way, NaN has unused bits.
-The idea is that every value can be a double.
+The idea is that every value can be stored in the space of a double.
 Valid doubles can be read directly and all the other types have their data stuffed into those fallow NaN bits I just mentioned.
 Before I go into further detail it will be helpful to know a little more about how doubles are represented internally.

 # The anatomy of a double

 A double is an 8 byte (64 bit) representation of a floating point number.
-Sections of the bits of a double are designated to represent different aspects of a floating point number.
+Sections of the bits of a double are designated to represent different aspects of the floating point number.
 I hereby submit my contribution to the already voluminous corpus of illustrations of IEEE 754 standard for representing a double precision floating-point number.
 Behold!

 <figure class="highlight">